ysukhoverkhov/ysukhoverkhov.github.io/content/life-changing-knowledge.md

 # It's all subjective

-Everything bellow works for me.
+Everything below works for me.
 It would not necessarily work for you.
 Because...

 # Context matters